University of the Western Cape UWC Undergraduate Application Forms 2023-2024

 STEP 3 – UPLOAD SUPPORTING DOCUMENTATION

-- To upload supporting documents, go to http://studentdocumentupload.uwc.ac.za/ complete the form and upload required documents
+- To upload supporting documents, go to http://studentdocumentupload.uwc.ac.za/ complete the form and upload the required documents

 - Current Matriculants, do not need to upload any supporting documentation